Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 2. Add a new library in `/nodes`.
 It must have the following function interface:
     ` function process(NodeOutput.Data[] memory prices, bytes memory parameters) internal view returns (NodeOutput.Data memory)`
 3. Add the new node type into `_validateNodeType()` in `/modules/NodeModule.sol`
-4. Add a condition for new node type in `_process` in `modules/NodeModule.sol` that calls the node library from step 2.
+4. Add a condition for new node type in `_validateNodeDefinition` in `modules/NodeModule.sol` that calls the node library from step 2.
 5. Add appropriate tests and documentation.